FAIR HOUSING MONTH

 Recognize the Signs

 Learn to recognize the signs of discrimination in rental, sales, lending and insurance.
 Housing discrimination is rarely blatant; it is usually cleverly disguised and more often than not, can be done with a smile and a handshake.
 Your fair housing rights are violated when you are prevented from doing any of the following activities:

 - Applying for or securing a home loan

 For an overview of the Fair Housing Act and available Fair Housing Resources please watch the above SLCtv interview featuring Ethan Sellers, formerly from Housing Stability Division.

 Local Fair Housing Resources:

-- Disability Law Center is a private, non-profit organization designed by the governor as Utah’s Protection and Advocacy agency.
-Their mission is to enforce and strengthen laws that protect the opportunities, choices and legal rights of Utahans with disabilities, 1-800-662-9080, www.disabilitylawcenter.org.
+The Disability Law Center is a private, non-profit organization designed by the governor as Utah’s Protection and Advocacy agency.
+Their mission is to enforce and strengthen laws that protect the opportunities, choices and legal rights of Utahans with disabilities.
+Contact the DLC at 1-800-662-9080 or visit their website at www.disabilitylawcenter.org.

 Fair Housing Facts:

 - This number is much lower than the actual cases according to experts.
 Most people don’t report racial, ethnic or religious housing discrimination.
 NFHA estimates that more than 4 million cases of housing discrimination occur each year.